Suction Dredge Permits

 Fish and Game Code Statutes and Related Regulations

 CDFW regulates suction dredging and the use of any related equipment in California pursuant to Fish and Game Code section 5653 specifically.
 Under that authority, the use of any vacuum or suction dredge equipment by any person in any river, stream or lake in California is prohibited, unless authorized under a permit issued by CDFW.
-(Fish & G. Code, § 5653, subd. (a).)
+(Fish and Game Code, § 5653, subd. (a).)
 Notwithstanding that authority, the use of any motorized vacuum or suction dredge equipment is prohibited in California, and CDFW is prohibited from issuing any related permits under the Fish and Game Code.
 (Id., § 5653.1.)

 CDFW regulations governing its suction dredge permitting program are found in the California Code of Regulations, Title 14, sections 228 and 228.5.
 CDFW adopted a comprehensive update of its suction dredge regulations effective April 27, 2012.
 (Cal.
 Reg.
 Notice Register 2012, No. 19-Z, p.
 641.)
 CDFW amended the regulatory definition of suction dredging as an emergency action effective June 28, 2013.
 (Cal.
 Reg.
 Notice Register 2013, No. 28-Z, pp. 1034-1035.)
 CDFW adopted the amended regulatory definition of suction dredging through a regular noticed rulemaking action under the Administrative Procedure Act (Gov. Code, § 11340 et seq.), effective August 4, 2014.
 (Cal.
 Reg.
 Notice Register 2014, No. 33-Z, p.
 1461.)